blualg/m-ovito/doc/manual/reference/rendering/opengl_renderer.rst

 This is the default built-in :ref:`rendering engine <usage.rendering>`, which is also used by OVITO for rendering the interactive viewports.

-The "More Options" (vertical ellipsis) button next to each nummerical parameter opens a context menu with the option to reset each paramter to its default value.
+The "More Options" (vertical ellipsis) button next to each numerical parameter opens a context menu with the option to reset each parameter to its default value.

 Parameters
 """"""""""